Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 **Prefect** is a code-based orchestration tool that acts as the backbone of the training and monitoring workflows.
 - The **training pipeline** orchestrates data ingestion, data validation, data transformation, model training, model evaluation and model pushing.
 - The **data monitoring pipeline** runs independently.
-It consumes prediction data stored in an S3 Bucket and performs a statistical test called Kolmogorov-Smirnov to detect data drift.
+It consumes the **input** data, used for prediction and stored in an S3 Bucket, to perform a statistical test called Kolmogorov-Smirnov to detect data drift.
 Comparing the new coming data with a reference dataset, the monitoring pipeline triggers the training pipeline when drift thresholds are exceeded.
 Alongside, it generates and stores a data monitoring report using Evidently for diagnostics and visualization.

 Prefect enables scheduled monitoring with deployed flows, which are registered and runnable versions of the pipelines.